webplatform/docs-wpd/CSS_property_guide/index.md

 ==Choosing a property to work on==

 So the first step is to have a look at which properties you would like to work on.
 I would suggest grabbing a group of related properties that would work well as unit to work on.
-In my example, I grabbed
+So for example, I grabbed

 * background
 * background-attachment